RobinSchaefer/stance-detection-st2021/index.md

 #### 1.1.
 Jupyter Notebooks

 Notebooks are a helpful tool for writing code projects.
 The advantage compared to standard Python scripts lies in the opportunity to add blocks of markdown text between code blocks.
 I will rely on this tool in the course.
 Notebooks are fairly simple to use.
-A tutorial can be found [here] (https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
+A tutorial can be found [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).